jbernardo95/.dotfiles/config/mac-os.md

 ### General

-- Automatically hide and show the menu bar: Yes
 - Default web browser: Google Chrome

-### Dock
+### Dock & Menu Bar

+- General
   - Size: 25%
   - Magnification: No
   - Postion: Left
   - Automatically hide and show dock: Yes
+  - Show recent application in Dock: No
+  - Automatically hide and show the menu bar on desktop: Yes
+- Sound
+    - Show in Menu Bar: No
+- Now playing
+    - Show in Menu Bar: No
+- Battery
+    - Show percentage: Yes
+- Clock
+    - Show the day of the week: Yes
+    - Use 24-hour clock: Yes
+    - Display time with seconds: Yes
+- Spotlight
+    - Show in Menu Bar: No
+- Siri
+    - Show in Menu Bar: No

 ### Mission Control